patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

 ### With tooltip react ref

-When using a React ref to add a Tooltip to a Tab component, an `id` must be manually set on the Tooltip component, and the Tab component should have a matching `aria-describedby` attribute.
+When using a React ref to link a Tooltip to a Tab component, an `id` must be manually set on the Tooltip component, and the Tab component must have a matching `aria-describedby` attribute so that screen readers are able to announce the Tooltip contents.

 ```js
 import React from 'react';